cassgvp/WIN-Open-Neuroimaging-Community/docs/tools/acquisition.md

 Each deposited protocol contains all information necessary to reproduce that sequence on an appropriately licensed scanner, allowing yourself and others to have a permanent and full record of your data acquisition methodology.

+Coming soon
+{: .label .label-yellow }

+**THIS TOOL IS CURRENTLY IN DEVELOPMENT.
+PLEASE REFER TO THE INFORMATION BELOW TO UNDERSTAND THE AIM AND AMBITION OF THIS PROJECT.
+THE "HOW TO" GUIDE WILL BE BUILT BY THE COMMUNITY AND TOOL DEVELOPERS IN THE COMING MONTHS.**

 [![For WIN members](../img/btn-win.png)](https://cassgvp.github.io/WIN-Open-Neuroimaging-Community/docs/tools/acquisition.html#for-win-members)      [![For external researchers](../img/btn-external.png)](https://cassgvp.github.io/WIN-Open-Neuroimaging-Community/docs/tools/acquisition.html#for-external-researchers)

 ## For WIN members